Rudolf Gaudio, Associate Professor of Anthropology and contributing faculty member in Media Studies, Gender Studies, and Global Black Studies

 I teach courses at Purchase on ethnomusicology, anthropology of sound and listening, avant-garde cultures, youth culture in Japan, media ethnographies and fieldwork methods, and introduction to anthropology, among others.
 I plan to design a new seminar on popular music studies which I am excited to teach in the near future.
 I love the creative and experimental spirit that is fostered at Purchase and I encourage interdisciplinarity and experimentation in all of my classes.
 Students in my Avant-Garde Cultures and Everyday Life course create final projects ranging from sound collages, short films, manifestos, and performance art pieces.
 In my course, Anthropology of Sound and Listening, students make field recordings and conduct fieldwork on muzak in public spaces such as shopping malls, cafes, and supermarkets.
 I love how Purchase students are creative, intellectually curious, and they think outside the box.

-Ragnhild Utheim, Assistant Professor of Liberal Studies
+Ragnhild Utheim, Assistant Professor of Liberal Studies and contributing faculty member in Anthropology

 B.S.
 Hunter College, The City University of New York